MoC-OSS/ua-anti-spam-bot/README.md

 ## Credits

-Made with love to save Ukraine 🇺🇦 2023
+Made with ❤️ to save Ukraine 🇺🇦 2023